JordanFrecon/jordanfrecon.github.io/_posts/2022-06-24-experiment-development-model.md.md

 | cp *FIL1* *FIL2* | Copy file *FIL1* into *FIL2* |
 | mv *FIL1* *FIL2* | Move or rename file *FIL1* into *FIL2* |
 | rm *FIL* | Remove file *FIL* |

-## Conclusion

-Finally, you can repeat these sprints agile multiple times until you get the results expected.
-If you want to go further, you can check [SetupTools Development Mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) and [Docker](https://hub.docker.com/_/python).

-## Acknowledgments

-Thanks [Bamdad](https://github.com/bamdadsabbagh) for your precious comments.
-It is always a pleasure!